-I believed I was exceptionally un-funny, that I was a dull conversationalist.
-I was convinced.
-I felt awkward, and I judged my every interaction as harshly as I could.
+For years, I told myself I wasn’t good enough.
+It was a negative affirmation that sat like a terrible, heavy medallion on my chest, making it difficult to breathe.
+I believed I was insufferable, that my humor was only tolerable in fleeting moments — I was convinced I was no good.
+I judged my every interaction as harshly as I could.
 I spoke up less, and wrote more in the quiet solitude of my room.
 I believed if I could “fix” myself, then I would be worthy of holding my own place in conversation with others.

-We do this, you and I—we believe the work and the fault lie within us, rather than in the people and institutions that convinced us we’re broken to begin with.
+We do this, you and I — we believe the work and the fault lie within us, rather than in the people and institutions that convinced us we’re broken to begin with.
 Then, when we realize we’re stuck in these thought patterns, we punish ourselves for punishing ourselves.
 Like using fire to quell fire; it doesn’t work.

 I want to tell you to stop, to lighten the burden you’ve placed on yourself, but I know firsthand it’s never that simple.
 When we believe we’re broken, that we’re bad, we overcompensate by being hard on ourselves at every turn.
 Instead of allowing mistakes to creep through, we harden as much as we can, believing if we can be perfect, then we can be safe from the pain of failure.

 But neurophysiological research has shown that self-criticism actually inhibits us and affects our brains’ error processing capabilities, while self-reassurance triggers our empathy and compassion.
-Our relentlessly harsh standards do not keep us safe from failing—we’re only failing to be a safe place for ourselves.
+Our relentlessly harsh standards do not keep us safe from failing — we’re only failing to be a safe place for ourselves.

 Or maybe we just never learned the secrets to self-compassion.
 The root of our self-criticism will look different for each of us at different points in our lives, and it’s one worth inquiring about.
-Here is what I try to ask myself when I’m stuck in self-hatred:
+Here is what I try to ask myself when I’m stuck in self-denial: What is it that you are trying to prove, and to whom?

 Are you trying to prove that you are worthy of love?
 That your voice is important and your experiences are valid?
 Are you trying to prove it to your boss?
 Your kids?
 Your partner?
 Maybe it’s even your own reflection in the mirror.